About fostering refugee children

 Unaccompanied asylum-seeking child (UASC)

-An unaccompanied asylum-seeking child (UASC) is not in his or her country of origin, under 18 years of age, and unaccompanied by a close relative when travelling to the UK.
+An unaccompanied asylum-seeking child (UASC) is not in his or her country of origin, under 18 years of age, and unaccompanied by a close relative when traveling to the UK.

 The majority of asylum seekers are living in poverty and experience poor health and hunger.